-It is almost next to impossible to figure out with accuracy how many ants exist on Earth.
+It’s next to impossible to figure out with accuracy how many ants exist on Earth.
 Tiny black ants can be found in almost every part of the world.
-Though they are one of the smallest creatures present on Earth, they stand to be a huge benefit to some natural habitats.
+Though they are one of the smallest creatures present on Earth, they can be a huge benefit to some natural habitats.
 Ants play a significant role in the process of decomposition as they feed on dead insects, animals and clean up the organic waste.

-If you have observed these tiny black ants in your home, you would be concerned as to how to get rid of them.
-In the coming part of the article, you’ll get to read about how they come into your home and some easy ways to keep them away.
-So, let’s dive in!
+Because these small insects are stubborn and multiply so quickly, once they invade your house, they may stick around for a long time.
+If you’ve seen these tiny black ants in your home, you may be wondering how to get rid of them.
+In this article, you’ll learn about how these pests come into your home and some easy ways to keep them away.

 Where Do Tiny Black Ants Get Into Your Home?

-Tiny black ants live indoors and outdoors both.
+Tiny black ants live both indoors and outdoors.
 Generally, they prefer to be outside and establish their nest in the areas that are dark and protected.
 You can easily spot them nesting under logs, rocks, or in soil.
 However, when it comes to homes, these tiny insects use cracks and crevices in order to enter your homes.

 Once they are able to find and make their way inside your home, they will typically look for undisturbed locations.
 If you are observing these pests in your home for a long time now, it means a larger infestation is at hand.
-Below are the two common areas where you can most likely spot the rally of tiny black ants:
+Below are the two common areas where you’re most likely to find tiny black ants:

 Tiny Black Ants in the Kitchen

-Have you ever faced any similar situation when you wake up and enter your kitchen, and the only thing you see is a big trail of tiny black ants going around your kitchen top?
+Have you ever faced a situation where you wake up and enter your kitchen, and the first thing you see is a big trail of tiny black ants going around your kitchen top?
 If yes, then you don’t have to panic.
 Generally, these insects prefer to build their nest around the corners of the kitchen.

-They have odor detectors that allow them to sniff out all the sources of food items.
-Your family members may end up spilling juices or crumbs after having snacks and meals without even knowing it, which sounds extremely normal in any household.
+Ants have odor detectors that allow them to sniff out all the sources of food items.
+Your family members may end up spilling juices or crumbs after having snacks and meals without even knowing it, which is normal in any household.

 But, tiny black ants are attracted to food in order to remain alive and growing.
 Food spillage is bound to happen until you are supremely careful about keeping the kitchen counter and floor clean.
-Pet food bowls are another perfect thing that paves the way for tiny black ants to thrive in your kitchen.
+Pet food bowls can also pave the way for tiny black ants to thrive in your kitchen.

 Tiny Black Ants in the Bathroom